rsheikh/recordshopapi/README.md

 ## Project Overview

-Mick Jagger has now retired and has his own record shop.
-However, he appreciates it's time to move [like himself] with the times and bring his pen and paper inventory system to the modern age by computerising his inventory system.
+Mick Jagger has hung up his touring boots and opened his very own record shop.
+But even Mick knows it’s time to 'Start Me Up' and get with the times, swapping his pen and paper for a digital move by computerising his inventory.
-No more Dream On, just Come as You Are, show a little Love and Affection and peruse through the API.
+No more _Dream On_ — just _Come as You Are_, show a little _Love and Affection_, and rock through the API like _Nothing
+Else Matters._

 ## Getting Started